 6.3.6.
 Record initial measurements such as the height at which the nerve inserts into the body from the table and the height of the clamp from the table, the angle of the actuator, and the full length of the tissue.

 6.3.7.
-Open the programming software (table containing the graphical user interface [GUI] as shown in Figure 3).
+Open the programming software (table containing the graphical user interface (GUI) as shown in Figure 3).

 6.3.8.
 Run the GUI by pressing the Run button.